mariusgarenaux/silik-kernel/help.md

             In [2]: cd python_kernels/
             Out[2]: ~/python_kernels/

-            In [3]: start python3 -l k1
+            In [3]: new python3 -l k1
             Out[3]:
             ╰─ python_kernels <<
                 ╰─ k1.py

-            In [4]: start python3 -l k2
+            In [4]: new python3 -l k2
             Out[4]:
             ╰─ python_kernels <<
                 ├─ k1.py
                 ╰─ k2.py

-• cd : Allows to move between the folders (in silik only).
+• cd :
+        Allows to move between the folders (in silik only).
 Directories can be created in silik, but have no link with your real filesystem.

         It is just a way to store and organize the kernel objects.

         Positional arguments :
         ---
-            • path (str): the path (relative or absolute) towards the new directory
+            • path (str | None): the path (relative or absolute) towards the new directory.
+If None, go back to home directory (~)

         Example :
         ---